chordak/demo/README.md

 - start typing following the chord guide

 ### notes:
-- keys must be pressed in the order shown
+- keys must be pressed in the order shown in the chord guide
 - backspace is bound to the caps lock key

 ### tips: